xhente/omv-regen/README.md

 * *omv-regen* is a **bash-based utility** that runs from the command line (CLI) and provides a graphical interface through *dialog*.
 * It allows you to create and schedule backups of your OpenMediaVault (OMV) configuration and use those backups to **migrate or regenerate** the configuration on a clean OMV or Debian system.
+* Compatibility: omv-regen is compatible with OMV 6.x, OMV 7.x and OMV 8.x.

 * NOTE: omv-regen does **not support upgrading between major OMV versions** (e.g., from OMV 6 to OMV 7).
 For this, always use the official `omv-release-upgrade` procedure. omv-regen can only regenerate configurations within **the same major OMV version**.